TheMannu/Kubernetes/Kubernetes-Basics.md

 20. **DaemonSet**:
    Ensures a Pod runs on all (or some) nodes in the cluster, typically used for logging, monitoring, or system administration tasks.

+   A DaemonSet ensures that a specific Pod runs on all (or a selected subset of) nodes in the cluster.
+This is commonly used for system-level tasks like monitoring, logging, or managing configurations across the cluster.

 21. **K8s API/Desired State**:
    Kubernetes constantly checks if the current state of the cluster matches the desired state defined by the user, making adjustments to reach that state.